 So, this brings us back to our original question – what is an icebreaker?
 Or, more simply, what makes an ice-breaker an ice-breaker?
 It is very clear that just adding an activity or game at the start of a session does not constitute it as an ice-breaker.

-While relatively simple to understand, this poor excuse for preparation is rarely fun, it is never success-oriented (most people are thinking of what they are going to say, and not listening to anyone else), it is very threatening (especially to those who are not prepared to speak in front of others) and is about as far from highly interactive as you can get.
+While relatively simple to understand, this poor excuse for not know what else to do is rarely fun, it is never success-oriented (most people are thinking of what they are going to say, and not listening to anyone else,) it is very threatening (especially to those who are not prepared to speak in front of others) and is about as far from highly interactive as you can get.
 It’s not an ice-breaker – it’s simply an indication that the presenter doesn’t know what else to do to kick off their session effectively.

 Do you see what I mean?